haiwera-silk-cd/magento-devdocs/guides/v2.2/ui_comp_guide/howto/new_component_declaration.md

 If the custom component you create is secondary (not a basic one), it is declared using  `<container>`或`<component>` in the XML configuration file of the basic component.

 ## Example: Creating a custom secondary (not basic) component
 Task: In the Customer form, replace the select field with a custom UI component.
-The custom component extends the Select component by adding a custom option that enables custom functionality.
+The custom component extends the 单选框组件 by adding a custom option that enables custom functionality.

 The Customer form configuration is defined in `<Magento_Customer_module_dir>/view/base/ui_component/customer_form.xml`.
 The default configuration of the select field we will extend is following: